-The insurance industry in America makes $1,000,000,000,000 annually from premiums according to the American Association for Justice.
+The insurance industry in America makes a staggering $1,000,000,000,000 annually from premiums according to the American Association for Justice.
 Yes, that is a TRILLION dollars.
 The AAJ compiled a list of the worst insurance companies in the U.S. by examining thousands of records about the companies including court documents, FBI records, and testimony from former insurance employees.
 Their research resulted in identifying the companies that work against the clients that need them the most and reject claims, deny coverage, and jack up premiums.

 The following list is comprised of the 10 WORST insurance companies in America: